stevedonovan/moi/readme.md

 `%n` is the value of `name`, `%a` is the value of `addr`, and `%t` is a Unix time stamp.

+If the destination is given as a directory, then a default pattern is
+used: "%n-%a-{remote-filename}"

 ## Remotes are Key-Value Stores

 An important command is `set` which sets a remote named value.
 (There is